Urban forest inequity: History of study

-History of Impacts
+History of impacts

 The impacts of inequity in urban forests have been examined mainly on the basis of environmental, social, and health effects.
 Research has stated that areas with less canopy cover tend to have warmer temperatures, which would end up creating an urban heat island, poorer air quality, and even less access to mental and physical health opportunities of green spaces.
 These imbalances have been linked to higher exposure to heatwaves and higher rates of heat-related illness across vulnerable populations.

 The urban forest distribution and well-being relationship is more varied.
 Previous research has concluded that the expansion of green space in poor areas can improve public health, social cohesion, and property values.
-On the other side, there is the potential that large sized urban greening may help to unintentionally facilitate ecological or "green" gentrification, drive up housing costs, and supplant low-income individuals, thus replacing one form of inequality with another.
+On the other side, there is the potential that large sized urban greening may help to unintentionally facilitate ecological or "green" gentrification, drive up housing costs, and displace low-income individuals, thus replacing one form of inequality with another.

 The removal or absence of trees in public spaces has been tied to hostile-public space design, impacting marginalized populations disproportionately.
 In 2022, in Lakewood, New Jersey, all the trees in public square were removed after unhoused individuals started using the shade, and further removals happened when those people relocated to nearby parking lots.
 Supporters of tree removal argue that altering the physical environment can help address and improve public safety, business concerns, or urban management problems.
+Raymond Coles, mayor of Lakewood, said that despite residents were avoiding the square and women felt insecure.
+Coles mentioned that reports of harassment and the misuse of public spaces, such ash as public defecation despite the availability of portable toilets.
 Opponents to this view say that such measures can be extreme and contribute to environmental injustice and worsen conditions for vulnerable populations in times of extreme weather changes.
+Reverend Steve Brigham criticizes the tree removals as an extreme measure and argued that there could be other measures, such as providing toilets and offering more services to address underlying needs.

 There are debates about the most appropriate ways of handling inequity in urban forests.
 Some researchers promote "just green enough" interventions that can maximize equitable access to green space and minimize the threat of displacement that minorities face.
 Others argue that policy measures must address environmental and social justice concerns at the same time, warning that actions such as the additional planting of trees will do nothing to confront the imminent inequities if they are not accompanied by the solutions for broader trends in urbanization, land use, and government.

 People that criticize the concentration on inequity have long responded by suggesting that forests cover in cities could simply reveal local tastes, market forces, or natural conditions, and warned against adopting the same solutions to different cities or areas.
 They also point out that inequity should be addressed with regard to potential unintended consequences, for example, greater employment costs to sustain or conflict for land use.